meet1830/react_notes/README.md

 # My React Notes

-Go to src -> Notes to take a look at the notes I created to learn React
+Go to directory src - Notes to take a look at the notes I created to learn React

 # Getting Started with Create React App